 Toraja is a special breed of coffee that is found in the South Sulawesi region in Indonesia.
-It's a mountainous area that is primarily inhabited by Toraja ethnic group.
+It’s a mountainous area that is primarily inhabited by Toraja ethnic group.
 Although almost 90% of coffee beans that are produced in Indonesia are Robusta, this one here is an Arabica.
-But it's sweeter and more flavored than any other Arabica coffee beans.
+But it’s sweeter and more flavored than any other Arabica coffee bean.

-It all began from a little tiny place in South Sulawesi in Indonesia.
-The place is situated 1500 meters above sea level, and it's a perfect hilly land that opens the beauty of the mountainous Indonesian lands.
+It all began in a little tiny place in South Sulawesi in Indonesia.
+The place is situated 1500 meters above sea level, and it’s a perfect hilly land that opens the beauty of the mountainous Indonesian lands.

 The land had seen perfectly measured rainfall and temperature.
 Its soil was less acidic, and above all, it was a hilly region.
 Considering all these, Toraja was a perfect place to produce coffee beans.